matthewjustice/pumpkinpi/README.md

 - Connect the speakers to the Raspberry Pi's 3.5mm audio output jack.
 - Place the LEDs through the eyeholes, and connect their positive pins to GPIO 17 (pin 11) and GPIO 27 (pin 13) on the Raspberry Pi.
 Be sure to include a current-limiting resistor in series as well.
 Connect the other pin of the LEDs to ground.
 - Place the motion sensor in the nose hole, connecting it to 5 volts, ground, and GPIO 4 (pin 7).
+- Connect the USB webcam to a USB port on the Raspberry Pi.

 ![PumpkinPi wiring diagram](docs/pumpkinpi_wiring_diagram.png)